Amongst Friends: Plot

-He finds Trevor at Laura's house having just made love and kidnaps him at gunpoint.
+He finds Trevor at Laura's house having just had sex and kidnaps him at gunpoint.
 He takes Trevor to a field to kill him.
 Even though Trevor begs for his life and Billy struggles with his conscience for the briefest of moments, he pulls the trigger anyway, killing Trevor in cold blood.

 It doesn't take long for Andy and Laura to notice Trevor missing and they get worried.
 Andy asks the local mobsters who are investing his money if they've seen Trevor and not knowing they are friends, they proudly tell him about how Billy became a made mobster by killing him.
 Andy sadly informs Laura that Trevor is gone and they privately mourn his death.
 Then Andy goes to Billy's house and asks him how he could do that to their friend.
 Without waiting for an answer, Andy pulls out a gun and points it at Billy.
 Billy tries to talk Andy into putting down the gun by reminding Andy that he is a made mobster and hurting him could get Andy killed.
 However, Andy decides to take his chances and shoots Billy anyway.

 Andy goes back to the local mobsters investing his money and convinces them that he has incurred some debt with some loan sharks and he needs his money returned to him to pay them off.
 They quickly get it for him and he pays off the head mobster in full what he owes.

 With his debt settled, he takes Trevor's motorcycle and leaves the city.
 Earlier Trevor had mentioned going to California on his motorcycle to start a new life and it is now implied that Andy will be following that advice.